-If you play a contact or collision sport, whether at the youth, middle school or high school level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).
+If you play a contact or collision sport, whether at the youth, middle school, high school or the collegiate level, there is a pretty good chance that at some point in your athletic career, you have had your "bell rung" or been "dinged" at some point (likely more than once).

-If you are like most athletes, you may not appreciate precisely when you have suffered a concussion (especially since symptoms may not appear right away), or because you don't understand the symptoms or do not appreciate the seriousness of brain injury,1,2,3 or think that you need to experience a loss of consciousness (LOC) in order to have suffered one - even though it is a myth that concussion requires such a black out, and 90-95% of all concussions in high school sports do NOT involve an LOC.4
+If you are like most athletes, you may not appreciate precisely when you have suffered a concussion (especially since symptoms may not appear right away), or because you don't understand the symptoms, or do not appreciate the seriousness of brain injury, [1,2,3,9,10,13] or think that you need to experience a loss of consciousness (LOC) in order to have suffered one - even though it is a myth that concussion requires such a black out, and 90-95% of all concussions in high school sports do NOT involve an LOC.

 Code of silence

-Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 50% according to one study2) you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent:
+Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 40% according to a 2013 study or an astounding 78% of university athletes in a 2014 study you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent in order to:

-- to avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;1
+- avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;[1,9,11]

-- to demonstrate to the coach and your teammates that you can "take a hit like a man,"
+- demonstrate to the coach and your teammates that you can "take a hit like a man;"

-- to show that you can be as tough as your professional heroes;
+- show that you can be as tough as your professional heroes;

 - because you believe that the glory of individual and team success, the promise of a college scholarship, or the lure of a lucrative professional career, is somehow worth the risk of lifetime impairment from continuing to play with concussion symptoms.

-When interviewed by MomsTEAM's Brooke de Lench for the forthcoming documentary, "The Smartest Team," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms:
+When interviewed by MomsTEAM's Brooke de Lench for the PBS documentary, "The Smartest Team: Making High School Football Safer," nearly every football player at one Oklahoma high school acknowledged that they would not self-report concussion symptoms:

 - "If I can get up and walk away from it, yeah, I'll probably keep playing."